cozodb/cozo-docs/source/queries.rst

 .. function:: :limit <N>

     Limit output relation to at most ``<N>`` rows.
-    If possible, execution will stop as soon as this number of output rows is collected.
+    If possible, execution will stop as soon as this number of output rows is collected (i.e., early stopping).

 .. function:: :offset <N>